jaketrent/selflearningclub/src/resources/learn-you-some-erlang-for-great-good.md

 title: "Learn You Some Erlang For Great Good"
 url: "http://learnyousomeerlang.com/"
 price: "0"
-pricePerPeriod: "n/a"
+pricePerPeriod: n/a
-format: "ebook"
+format:
+- ebook
-subject: [erlang]
+subject:
+- erlang
 ---